tlienart/Franklin.jl/docs/workflow/deploy.md

 \lineskip

-Deploying the website is trivial on an existing webserver, via GitHub or Gitlab, or on services like Netlify.
+Deploying the website is trivial on an existing web server, via GitHub or Gitlab, or on services like Netlify.

-## Deploying on an existing webserver
+## Deploying on an existing web server

 The contents of the `__site` folder can simply be deployed to a path on an existing server as follows.
 Supposing you wish your site to appear at `http://my.example.com/path/to/my/franklin/site/`.
 You would take the following steps: